2025 Guide to AMCAS Work & Activities

 Ideal Balance of Work and Activities

-There’s no ‘perfect’ breakdown of experiences for the AMCAS Work and Activities section, but you should aim for your efforts to reflect your potential as a future medical student and physician.
+There’s no ‘perfect’ breakdown of experiences for the AMCAS Work and Activities section.
+Still, you should aim for your efforts to reflect your potential as a future medical student and physician.
 Don’t waste time with irrelevant experiences just to fill in as many as possible.

-Based on what admissions committees are looking for in applicants, we find that the below mix works well to show a wide range of desirable qualities.
+Based on what admissions committees look for in applicants, we find that the mix below works well to show a wide range of desirable qualities.

 • Community Service or Social Justice/Advocacy